Military Status Discrimination

 Servicemembers whose legal rights under USERRA are violated can recover lost wages and benefits, plus, in cases where the employer’s conduct shows a willful or reckless disregard for the law, an equal amount in liquidated damages.
 In addition, if you go to trial and win you may be awarded reasonable attorney’s fees, expert witness fees, and other litigation expenses (totaling well into six figures).
 As an example, let’s say you lost $20,000 in wages and benefits and your employer’s actions are “willful.”
 In this case, you would be entitled to $40,000 in damages, plus attorney’s fees and expenses.Know Your Legal Options - Call Today

 Nashville-based USERRA attorney Curt Masker proudly represents servicemembers in employment legal disputes.
 Curt offers comprehensive litigation services and exceptional client service.
-Contact Curt today for your Free Attorney Consultation at the number above or online.
+Contact Curt today for your Free Online Case Review at the number above or online.